meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 [Pesticides](http://www.marksdailyapple.com/why-i-dont-trust-the-acceptable-daily-intake-levels-for-pesticides/)

 See the Roundup pesticide, still in use today.
-I&rsquo;m told that when they tested whether it&rsquo;s safe for humans, they tested only the primary chemical and set safe limits based on that, but the final product (what&rsquo;s actually sprayed) contains and other chemicals that boost the primary chemical&rsquo;s effect something like a hundredfold.
-If true, this concerns me greatly, since then the residue on our plants likely far exceed the safe limits.
+I&rsquo;m told that when they tested whether it&rsquo;s safe for human consumption, they tested only the primary chemical and set safe limits based on that, but the final product that&rsquo;s actually goes in the spray contains other chemicals that boost the primary chemical&rsquo;s effect about 125 times.
+If true, this concerns me, since then the residue on our plants likely far exceeds the safe limits.

 ---

-When they test whether a pesticide is harmful, they test it on human cells (called *in vitro* testing) &#x2013; they neglect to test the *other* part of the human animal: the bacteria in your gut, which are required for health, many species of which demonstrate severe weakness to pesticides &#x2013; after all, they&rsquo;re roughly what pesticides are designed to kill.
+When they test whether a pesticide is harmful, they test it on human cells in a test tube (called *in vitro* testing) &#x2013; they neglect to test the *other* part of the human animal: the bacteria in your gut, which are required for health, many species of which demonstrate severe weakness to pesticides &#x2013; after all, they&rsquo;re roughly what pesticides are designed to kill.

 Organic foods aren&rsquo;t pesticide-free &#x2013; they just use other kinds of pesticides, that are perhaps less effective but more of them are used.
 I heard about one farmer kid saying, &ldquo;I love organic &#x2013; I get to spray it twice as much&rdquo;.
+That paints a pretty picture.

 While organic isn&rsquo;t pesticide-free, it tends to be safer(?) to eat.
+I guess.
+But it likely depnds on the exact type and the law in your country.

 There is one way to avoid pesticides &#x2013; and that is to grow food that doesn&rsquo;t need pesticide: animals.
 Of course, that supposes they&rsquo;re not fed farmed food, just grass.